acangialosi/TicTacToe/README.md

 # TicTacToe
 A sample app for Git and GitHub experimentation.

-This is an NxN commandline Tic Tac Toe Game built on .NET Core 2.0.
+This is a commandline Tic Tac Toe Game built on .NET Core 2.0.

+You can define the dimensions of the board size.